sheerun/cross-run/README.md

 ## Why?

-As execa prepends npm binary paths to PATH, it allows shell-scripting outside of JSON file.
+Prepending npm binary paths to PATH allows shell-scripting outside of JSON file.

+This package follows the mindset of [scripty](https://github.com/testdouble/scripty) but prefers to not use `npm run` at all.

 ## Installation